belgif/rest-guide-validator/readme.md

 ```
 (change openapi.yaml to the name of your OpenAPI file)
 Check the result in the console output of the maven execution.

+The plugin will output violations against rules.
+You can look up the rule identifiers (e.g. [uri-notat]) in the [Belgif REST guide](https://www.belgif.be/specification/rest/api-guide/) for more information and examples.
+Referenced external OpenAPI documents (from `$ref` properties) will be validated as well, unless explicitly excluded in the plugin's configuration.
+Only OpenAPI documents on the local file system are currently supported.

+The validator supports OpenAPI 2.0 and 3.0, but some rules aren't checked for OpenAPI 2.0 documents.
+OpenAPI 3.1 isn't supported yet.

 ### Example output
 The console output is grouped by rule (default) or grouped by file.